Mmichal1/PID-Ball-Balancing-Platform/README.md

 # PID Ball Balancing Platform

 Dual-axis ball balancing platform.
 The ball's location on the platform, relative to the center, is detected using a vision system, while the platform's tilt is controlled by a PID controller in each axis.
 This controller determines the positions of the servo mechanisms to maintain the ball at the center of the platform.
-Image processing and the PID controllers are implemented on a Raspberry Pi 4 mini-computer with a Raspberry Pi camera, and the servo mechanisms are controlled indirectly through UART communication with an Arduino Uno.
+Image processing and the PID controllers are implemented on a Raspberry Pi 4 mini-computer with a Raspberry Pi camera, and the servo mechanisms are controlled indirectly through serial port communication with an Arduino Uno.

 ## Ball detection and localization